BakkesModWiki/BakkesModWiki.github.io/sdk_content/enum.md

 ---

 {% endif %}
-{% for valueName, valueNumber in Values %}
+{% for in valueName, valueNumber in Values %}
 - {{valueName}} `= ({{valueNumber}})`
 {% endfor %}